wp-plugins/bad-behavior/README.txt

 = Bad Behavior 2.0 Known Issues =

-* Bad Behavior requires MySQL 4.1 or later and PHP 4.3 or later.
-Future versions of Bad Behavior will require PHP 5.
+* Bad Behavior requires MySQL 4.1 or later and PHP 5.2 or later.

 * Bad Behavior may be unable to protect cached pages on MediaWiki.